-Please note that the Chemistry Department offers

-key local placement/credit-on-entrance exams only during Orientation.
-These are only open to students in their first year, so decisions regarding whether or not to take these exams need to be made at the beginning of Orientation.
-Because the departmental open houses may be held after the test offerings, you may wish to consult the Chemistry Department once you arrive on campus, if you have questions about the exams.
+Please note that the Chemistry Department offers key local placement/credit-on-entrance exams only during Orientation.
+These are available to students only in their first year, so decisions regarding whether or not to take these exams need to be made at the beginning of Orientation.
+Because the departmental open houses may be held after the test offerings, you may wish to consult the Chemistry Department once you arrive on campus, if you have questions about these exams.